-Even if designing for mobile is challenging in the beginning, your work from then on will be much simpler.
+Even if designing for mobile is challenging initially, your work from then on will be much simpler.
 Sounds convenient, doesn’t it?

 As mobile users outnumber desktop users, the demand for high-quality mobile web content is also increasing.

-What’s important to note, if you should decide to start with mobile, the design is guaranteed to be responsive across all devices.
+It is important to note that if you decide to start with mobile, the design is guaranteed to be responsive across all devices.

 Start by deciding which content you want to display.

 Let’s say you want to showcase the main features of your product.
-To highlight those points, you can use the cards design pattern and appropriate icons to catch your visitor’s attention.
+You can use the cards design pattern and appropriate icons to catch your visitor’s attention and highlight those points.

-A/B testing (also known as split testing) is a process of comparing two versions of your page.
+A/B testing (also known as split testing) compares two versions of your page.

-The goal of this test is to find out which design has the greater appeal, features improved user engagement, and a lower bounce rate.
+Testing aims to determine which design has the greater appeal, features improved user engagement, and a lower bounce rate.

 We suggest that you perform A/B testing when you expect more than 1,000 visitors per week.
-This is a minimum number to give you statistically significant data.
+Traffic lower than this is likely to give you statistically insignificant or dubious data.

 Also, keep in mind that an ideal test should take about two weeks to complete.
 This way, you will have more feedback on your tested pages, which gives you more valid results.